mia-jinns/jinns/README.md

 Don't hesitate to contribute and get your name on the list here !

-**List of contributors:** Hugo Gangloff, Nicolas Jouvin, Lucia Clarotto, Inass Soukarieh
+**List of contributors:** Hugo Gangloff, Nicolas Jouvin, Lucia Clarotto, Inass Soukarieh, Mohamed Badi

 # Cite us